 In 2007, Smrekar wrote to me and avowed, “Everybody likes a good ‘whodonnit,’ [sic] and reality is that they [the Mansfield and Martin cases] are and will remain unto eternity unsolved.”
 It’s hard for me to believe he suddenly got religion and confessed after making that proclamation.
 I was on Russell’s visitors list and had tentative plans to meet with him at Menard.
 I’d previously met with Drabing at Menard in August 2004, but after the life-threatening, suspicious circumstances that unfolded on that day, I was in no hurry to meet with Smrekar.
 I now regret having delayed meeting with him — it was an opportunity lost.

-Logan County authorities are ignoring the new information and evidence I’ve brought forth in the Martin and Schneider cases.
+Logan County authorities are ignoring the new information, facts, and evidence I’ve brought forth in the Martin and Schneider cases.
 They are continuing to ignore the letters written by my father’s former assistants from ’76, John Foltz and Pat Chesley, advising that reinvestigation of the Martin and Schneider cases is warranted and “the right thing to do.”
-Additionally, they are resisting my calls for official reinvestigation and DNA testing of evidence, never tested.
-It seems obvious to me why they’re resisting — I opened a HUGE can of worms, and I think they’d prefer the public not know all the facts.
+Additionally, they are resisting my calls for official reinvestigation and DNA testing of evidence that’s never been tested.
+It seems obvious to me why they’re resisting because I opened a HUGE can of worms, and I think they’d prefer the public not know all the facts.